rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 * 1900-1904

-  There is a very close but not quite exact match of the DWR Valentia rainfall to the British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY) station.
+  There is a very close but not quite exact match of the DWR Valentia rainfall to the British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY) station, similar to the other stations in this section.

 * 1905-1907